Admiral Water Leak

 Step-by-step checks:

 • 1.
-Identify leak source: Run a short fill cycle while observing with panels removed.
+Identify leak source: Run a short fill cycle while observing with the panels removed.
 Look for drips at the door, pump, hoses, or tub seams.

 • 2.
 Door boot (front-load): Inspect the rubber door gasket for tears, holes, or mold damage.
 Replace the boot if compromised.